laro/Cilia/2 Standard Lib/5 Signed Size.md

 - [1:02:51 - 1:03:14](https://youtu.be/Puio5dly9N8?feature=shared&t=3771)
   Herb Sutter and Chandler Carruth about _unsigned_ `size_t` in the C++ STL containers: "They are wrong", "We are sorry"

-Anyone who needs more than 2GB of data in a single "byte array", should please use a 64 bit platform.

-For bounds checking, the two comparisons `x >= 0` and `x < width` may very well be reduced to a single `UInt(x) < width` _by the compiler_ in an optimization step.